Bobby Samini: Publications

 Samini has published articles and contributed legal commentary for multiple news websites including The Huffington Post, Law360, and LawNewz by Dan Abrams.
 In addition, Samini has been interviewed by ESPN, the Los Angeles Times, Slate, and Forbes.

-Samini was named Los Angeles Attorney of the Month by Attorney at Law Magazine in April 2017.
 In April 2018, Samini appeared in Modern Luxury Magazine.

 Charitable organizations

 Samini currently sits on the board of directors of the UC Berkeley School of Law Civil Justice Research Initiative and the board of directors of the Orange County Gang Reduction & Intervention Partnership.